apache/shardingsphere/document/current/content/features/transaction/local-transaction.en.md

 ## Supported

-* Sharding-JDBC support
+* Sharding-JDBC support by end user to configure without XA data sources

-* Sharding-Proxy will support at 3.1.0
+* Sharding-Proxy do not need support, just use XA or BASE transaction